sakra/FindMathematica/MANUAL.md

       [ OUTPUT <C source file> ])

-This function uses the CCodeGenerator package to convert *Mathematica* code to C code that can be run independently from *Mathematica*.
+This function uses the CCodeGenerator package to convert *Mathematica* code to C code that can be run independently of *Mathematica*.
 Upon running the C code only requires the Wolfram Runtime Library.

 The *Mathematica* script file needs to set up definitions of compiled functions and return a list